learn-co/single-socket/README.md

 # SingleSocket

-Share a single websocket connection through a proxy server
+Share a single websocket connection across Node processes.

 ## How It Works